Fruit and Oatmeal Breakfast Bake

 - Pour the liquid mixture into the dry mixture and stir to mix.

 - Turn out into prepared baking pan and press it down quite a bit.
-Bake for 30 minutes.
+Bake for 30-35 minutes.

-REPIN these delicious Fruit and Oatmeal Breakfast Bars
+REPIN this Fruit and Oatmeal Breakfast Bake

 Discover more from Around The Nook